shakevv/Devops/README.md

 # Modern Devops Practices Course Project

-The project is CI pipeline which creates Docker image of Python application and pushes it to Dockerhub.
+The project is a GitHub Actions workflow that builds a Docker image of Python application and pushes it to Dockerhub.
 The pipeline is triggered on push to a branch which is different from the main branch, on opened Pull Request and on Merged Pull Request to the main branch.
 Depending on the github event different jobs are executed.
 The jobs are:
  - secrets-check
  - code-style-check
  - unit-testing